ray-project/ray/doc/source/workflows/metadata.rst

 -----------------
 **workflow level**

-- status: workflow states, can be one of RUNNING, FAILED, RESUMABLE, CANCELED or SUCCESSFUL.
+- status: workflow states, can be one of RUNNING, FAILED, RESUMABLE, CANCELED, or SUCCESSFUL.
 - user_metadata: a python dictionary of user input metadata that is passed in ``workflow.run()``.
 - stats: workflow running stats, including workflow start time and end time.